Kukanani/object_recognition_core/doc/source/index.rst

 components.
 For example, you can use a different database backend to store a list of recognition objects, or write your own detector.

-For more details, please read the :ref:`Developer Guide <ork_developer>`
+For more details, please read the :ref:`Developer Guide <ork_developer>`.

 ################################################################################
 Contact
 ################################################################################

-For bug reports and comments, please use the
+For bug reports, issues, and to contribute, please use the appropriate repository page on `GitHub <https://github.com/wg-perception/>`.
+For discussion and troubleshooting, please visit the
-`GitHub infrastructure <https://github.com/wg-perception/>`_ or join us on the `Google Group <https://groups.google.com/forum/#!forum/object-recognition-kitchen>`_.
+`Google Group <https://groups.google.com/forum/#!forum/object-recognition-kitchen>`_.

 --------------------------------------------------------------------------------